 Atlas products consistently perform well in independent testing for granule retention, impact resistance, and wind uplift, which are the three performance factors most relevant to residential roofs in our service areas.

 Asphalt shingles are the most widely installed residential roofing material in Louisiana and Texas.
 They offer a strong balance of cost, durability, aesthetic variety, and repairability.
-We install CertainTeed and Atlas architectural shingles on all residential roof styles, including gable, hip, gambrel, mansard, flat, and combination roofs.
+We install Atlas architectural shingles on all residential roof styles, including gable, hip, gambrel, mansard, flat, and combination roofs.

 Asphalt shingles are a proven performer in Louisiana and Texas climates when installed correctly, with proper fastening patterns, quality underlayment, sealed valleys, and adequate ventilation.
 Installation method matters as much as material quality.
 We follow manufacturer specifications on every installation.

-Exposed fastener metal roofing offers superior durability and longevity compared to asphalt shingles, particularly in high-heat and high-humidity environments like South Louisiana and the Texas Gulf Coast.
+Standing seam and exposed fastener metal roofing offers superior durability and longevity compared to asphalt shingles, particularly in high-heat and high-humidity environments like South Louisiana and the Texas Gulf Coast.
 Metal roofing handles wind uplift, thermal expansion, and coastal salt air exposure better than most alternative materials.

 Metal is a long-term investment with a longer service life than asphalt shingles.
 We recommend it for homeowners who prioritize long-term performance and reduced maintenance over upfront cost.